-The effective date of this ordinance, if Comprehensive Plan Amendment CPA 19-24, Old Palm City FLUM, is not timely challenged, shall be 31 days after the state land planning agency notifies the local government that the plan amendment package is complete.
-If CPA 19-24, Old Palm City FLUM, is timely challenged, this amendment shall become effective on the date the state land planning agency or the Administration Commission enters a final order determining this adopted amendment to be in compliance.
-No development orders, development permits, or land uses dependent on this amendment may be issued or commence before it has become effective.
-If a final order of noncompliance is issued by the Administration Commission, this amendment may nevertheless be made effective by adoption of an ordinance affirming its effective status, a copy of which resolution shall be sent to the state land planning agency.
+- A. The effective date of this ordinance, if Comprehensive Plan Amendment CPA 19-28, Golden Gate FLUM, is not timely challenged, shall be 31 days after the state land planning agency notifies the local government that the plan amendment package is complete.
+If CPA 19-28, Golden Gate FLUM is timely challenged, this ordinance shall become effective on the date the state land planning agency or the Administration Commission enters a final order determining CPA 19-28 to be in compliance.
+No development orders, development permits, or land uses dependent on this ordinance may be issued or commence before it has become effective. - B. Notwithstanding such effective date, applications for development orders that were submitted prior to the effective date of this ordinance may be approved if the development orders are consistent with Section 3.267, Golden Gate Community Redevelopment Area, Land Development Regulations, Martin County Code, which was in effect prior to the effective date of this ordinance.

-DULY PASSED AND ADOPTED THIS th DAY OF FEBRUARY, 2020.

-ATTEST: BOARD OF COUNTY COMMISSIONERS MARTIN COUNTY, FLORIDA
+ATTEST: BOARD OF COUNTY COMMISSIONERS MARTIN COUNTY, FLORIDA BY:CAROLYN TIMMANN CLERK OF THE CIRCUIT COURT AND COMPTROLLER BY: HAROLD E. JENKINS II CHAIRMAN APPROVED AS TO FORM AND LEGAL SUFFICIENCY BY: KRISTA A. STOREY SENIOR ASSISTANT COUNTY ATTORNEY

-BY: BY:

-CAROLYN TIMMANN , CHAIRMAN

-CLERK OF THE CIRCUIT COURT AND COMPTROLLER

-APPROVED AS TO FORM AND LEGAL SUFFICIENCY

-BY:

-KRISTA A. STOREY

-SENIOD ASSISTANT COUNTY ATTODNEY